gh123man/ThinkPad-X1-Yoga-Gen2-Linux/brightness-OLED/README.md

 This script enables the use of the backlight keys, and system backlight settings in Linux for the OLED screen.

+Tested on:
-Tested on Debain 9 + xfce
+ - Debain 9 + xfce
+ - Kubuntu 17.10

 # Prerequisites